Teaching In Brunei

 The education system in Brunei, like that of many countries, is in a state of development as the government endeavours to establish a curriculum that best fits the needs of its citizens in a rapidly changing world.

 Schools in the country vary widely in terms of size, age, location and state of repair, from the very modern to those in real need of extensive renovation.
 CfBT employees must be prepared to serve in any school, in any district in the country, rural or urban, despite the implications for lifestyle.
-The Professional Department does its best to marry individual circumstances and preferences to schools and location, but the prime consideration has to be the needs of the client, the Ministry of Education.
+The Education Department does its best to marry individual circumstances and preferences to schools and location, but the prime consideration has to be the needs of the client, the Ministry of Education.

 The students in Brunei’s schools are generally polite and well behaved and used to being firmly and clearly directed.
 They are familiar with being taught by non-Bruneian teachers, especially in secondary schools, and are tolerant of them and their lack of knowledge of the country, its language and its customs.
 Naturally, however, it is greatly appreciated when teachers take steps to learn about these areas.
 The students have a heavy academic load, which many do not find easy to cope with.
 Like children anywhere, they respond positively to teachers who demonstrate a concern for their welfare and a determination to help them as much as possible.
 As with any school in any country, discipline and motivation problems can and do occur.
 However, there is usually a refreshing lack of the antagonistic stance that students often adopt towards teachers in some other countries.